alievalibot/py2-project/README.md

 In my project you can convert given values and dont calculate by yourself)

 Purpose of the Game:
-To make our life more simple )
+To make our lifes more simple )

 Todolist:
 Create lists of the values;